-The Western discourse that Amélie speaks is that of individualism, and by that I mean individualism as ideology, in the sense of according superior value to independence, self-reliance, self-fulfilment, and the idea that the individual and her needs will always triumph over societal ideals and values and supersede them.
+The Western discourse that Amélie speaks is that of individualism, and by that I mean individualism as ideology, in the sense of according superior value to independence, self-reliance, self-fulfilment, and the idea that the individual and her needs will always triumph over societal ideals and values and supersede them (Lukes, 2006).
 Yuminoto’s Japan, perceived through the narrator’s Western eyes, views individualism pejoratively, either as egotism or as recklessness.
 At Yumimoto, the individual is of lesser importance; it is the group or the organization that counts above all.
-As Fubuki puts it: ‘vous vous conduisez aussi bassement comme les autres Occidentaux: vous placez votre vanité personnelle plus haut que les intérêts de la compagnie’ (pp. 66–67) (‘Your despicable behavior is typical of Westerners.
-You put your personal vanity ahead of the interests of the company’ (p.
+As Fubuki puts it: ‘vous vous conduisez aussi bassement comme les autres Occidentaux: vous placez votre vanité personnelle plus haut que les intérêts de la compagnie’ (SET, pp. 66–67) (‘Your despicable behavior is typical of Westerners.
+You put your personal vanity ahead of the interests of the company’ (FAT, p.
 46)).
 Mister Omochi’s rebuke demonstrates this concept perfectly: ‘le fond était incroyablement insultant.
-Mon compagnon d’infortune et moi nous fîmes traiter de tous les noms: nous étions des traîtres, des nullités, des serpents, des fourbes et – sommet de l’injure – des individualistes’ (p.
+Mon compagnon d’infortune et moi nous fîmes traiter de tous les noms: nous étions des traîtres, des nullités, des serpents, des fourbes et – sommet de l’injure – des individualistes’ (SET, p.
 44) (‘The content was incredibly insulting.
-My companion in misfortune and I were called traitors, incompetents, snakes, deceitful, and – the height of injury – individualists’ (p.
+My companion in misfortune and I were called traitors, incompetents, snakes, deceitful, and – the height of injury – individualists’ (FAT, p.
 29)).

 It is due to the discourse of individualism that Amélie is relentlessly and irresistibly destructive to the social order at Yumimoto, to the extent that she ends up pushing societal boundaries to absurd extremes and provoking egregious reactions.
-Because the people around her do not speak the same discourse, she never manages to make sense of things and what she experiences is a continual collapse of meaning.
+Some readings of the novel attribute the provocations in which the narrator-protagonist engages to her unique subversive traits.
+Claire Nodot (2006) claims that Amélie demonstrates incomprehension of borders, both personal and institutional, and that because she refuses to accept the rules she finds herself exiled from the main body of the corporation to its margins.
+Martine Guyot-Bender (2005), on the other hand, claims that the same phenomena are due to the narrator’s memory and self-derision (p.
+374).
+I would argue that it is because the people around her do not speak the same discourse that she never manages to make sense of things and what she experiences is a continual collapse of meaning.

 Translation vs. interpretation

 As an employee of Yumimoto, although hired in the capacity of a translator, Amélie never actually engages in the act of translation.
 This is also true of her function as a narrator, not because she cannot easily transfer text from one language to the other but because she immediately assumes the role of interpreter instead.
 To translate is to take meaning encoded in one symbolic system and to transfer it into a different symbolic system, be it lexical or otherwise.
-To interpret, on the other hand, is to transform that meaning, specifically ‘to conceive in the light of individual belief, judgement or circumstance’ [my emphasis].
+To interpret, on the other hand, is to transform that meaning, specifically ‘to conceive in the light of individual belief, judgement or circumstance’ [my emphasis] (Merriam-Webster).

 Moreover, when it comes to interpretation, one must always ask the question of which interpretive community the interpreter belongs to, since this community sets the interpreter’s initial predilections.
 Stanley Fish’s elucidation clarifies the term,

 Interpretive communities are made up of those who share interpretive strategies not for reading (in the conventional sense) but for writing texts, for constituting their properties and assigning their intentions.
 In other words, these strategies exist prior to the act of reading and therefore determine the shape of what is read rather than, as is usually assumed, the other way around [my emphasis].

+(Fish, 1995, p.
+171)